-The Authorized and Reserved Envelopes are RSVP FlowSpecs (both TSpec and RSpec) as described in the earlier sections.
+The Authorized and Reserved Envelopes are portions of RSVP FlowSpecs (both TSpec and RSpec) as described in Section 4.1.

-A reservation request for resources (as specified in the PATH message or Dynamic Service Flow Add/Change message) MUST be checked against what has been authorized for the GateID associated with the direction for the resource request.
+A reservation request for resources (as specified in a Dynamic Service Flow Add/Change message) MUST be checked against what has been authorized for the GateID associated with the direction for the resource request.
 The resources authorized are specified in the Authorized envelope.
 Also checked is the wild-card in the Gate for particular entries.